engine-plus/engineplus-helm-charts/README.md

   }
   ```

-After you added new IAM policy, we need to add IAM Trust RelationShip of engineplus:spark (namespace:serviceaccount).
+After new IAM policy added, IAM Trust RelationShip of engineplus:spark (namespace:serviceaccount) needs to be configured as the following example.

 ```json
 {